imtheaaron/imtheaaron.github.io/_posts/2018-07-19-Marketing-Revenue-Attribution.md

   <img src="../images/bad-marketing-roi.png" width="500px"/></p>

-It amazes me at how often I've been in financial analysis meetings and have seen some form of this presented by marketing teams to measure effectiveness of digital campaigns.
+It amazes me at how often I've been in financial analysis meetings and have seen some form of data based on this calculation presented by marketing teams to show the effectiveness of their digital campaigns.
 On it's face, this equation makes some kind of sense. *We spent $1000 on marketing, and made $3,000 in marginal revenue that we can directly attribute to that spend.
 Ok, great - so we made an additional $2,000, and our marketing had an ROI of 200%!*

 Those numbers sound fantastic!
 200% ROI!!